scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 SunPy currently depends upon the core scientific packages like `NumPy`, `SciPy` and `matplotlib`.
 As well as `Pandas`, `suds`, `PyFITS` / `astropy.io.fits` and `beautifulsoup4`.
-The latest release of SunPy is avalible in PyPI and can be installed in the usual manner.
+The latest release of SunPy is available in PyPI and can be installed in the usual manner.

 SunPy Data Types
 ================

 At SunPy's core are interoperable data types that cover the wide range of observational data available.
-These core data types, Lightcurve, Map, and Spectra, cover multi-dimesional data and provide basic manipulation and visualisation routines with a consistent API.
+These core data types, `Lightcurve`, `Map`, and `Spectra`, cover multi-dimensional data and provide basic manipulation and visualization routines with a consistent API.

-Lightcurve is a 1D data type for analysis of lightcurves or more generally flux timeseries products.
-Map is the core 2D image data type, however it has 3D extensions, such as CompositeMap for simultaneous manipulation of composited 2D images at different wavelengths, and MapCube for working with time sequences 2D Maps.
-Spectrum is a 1D flux against wavelength data type while Spectrogram is a 2D flux with wavelength and time type.
+In this section each of these key data types are described.

-While these different data types have clear applications to different types of observations, there are also clear inter-links between them, for example a one pixel slice of a MapCube should result in a Lightcurve and a one pixel slice of a Composite Map should be a Spectrum.
+While these different data types have clear applications to different types of observations, there are also clear interlinks between them, for example a one pixel slice of a `MapCube` should result in a `Lightcurve` and a one pixel slice of a `Composite Map` should be a `Spectrum`.
 While these types of interoperability are not yet implemented in SunPy, it is a future goal.

 The major change in version 0.3 of SunPy is a refactoring of the core data types.
-This process involved a change in the inheritance structure for Map and Spectrum away from inheriting the `numpy.ndarray` object to having a more flexible data attribute.
+This process involved a change in the inheritance structure for `Map` and `Spectrum` away from inheriting the `numpy.ndarray` object to having a more flexible data attribute.
 This refactoring has also led to some related changes and the ground work being done to facilitate the integration of Astropy's `NDdata` object.

 Map
 ---

-The Map data type is designed for interpreting and processing the most common form of solar data, that of a two-dimensional image most often taken by a CCD camera.
+The `Map` data type is designed for interpreting and processing the most common form of solar data, that of a two-dimensional image most often taken by a CCD camera.
-A Map object consists of a data array endowed with a coordinate syste and combined with meta data.
+A `Map` object consists of a data array endowed with a coordinate system and combined with meta data.
 Most often, these data are provided in the form of FITS files but image data can come from other file types, such as JPG2000, as well.
 The meta data in most solar FITS files conform to a historic standard to describe the image such as observation time, wavelength of the observation, exposure time, etc.
 In addition, standard header tags specify a coordinate system and provide the information necessary to transform the pixel coordinates to physical coordinates such as sky coordinates.